-Check out our ultimate wedding processional order guide below (and helpful video above), beginning with Mom and ending with the bride:
+Check out our ultimate wedding processional order guide below.

 The Bride's Mother: The mother of the bride's entrance signals that the processional is about to begin.
 Once she reaches the end of the aisle, she takes her seat to the left of the aisle in the first row.
 (In Jewish ceremonies, she and the bride's father escort their daughter down the aisle together).

 The Groom: After the mother of the bride takes her seat, the groom will traditionally take his place at the head of the altar (coming in from the side of the venue).
 However, many couples these days choose to have the groom's parents escort him down the aisle (then, his parents would sit to the right of the aisle in the front row).

 The Best Man: The best man either walks in from the side and takes his place at the altar next to the groom, or he can walk in as the last groomsman.
 He may also hold the bride's ring (or both rings).